 The Make JBOD, Enable Security on JBOD, and the Make Unconfigured Good options are included for some controllers.
-(See Make Unconfigured Good, Make JBOD, and Enable Security on JBOD.)
+These options may or may not display because they are dependent on the personality mode that you have selected.

 You can enable security on the JBOD drives either from the Configuration Management screen or the Drive Management Screen.
 The following are the prerequisites for enabling security on JBOD drives:

-■ The JBOD drive must be an SED-capable drive.

-- The controller must support the security feature. - The controller must support the JBOD functionality.
+- The JBOD drive must be an SED-capable drive. - The controller must support the security feature. - The controller must support the JBOD functionality.